Visualization tools like charts and graphs are really helpful in giving better insights into your data.

 - This will display a chart on the worksheet and a Chart editor sidebar on the right side of the window.

 - Google usually tries to understand your selected data and displays the chart it thinks is the best representation for it.
-Ideally, it should display a Scatter Chart.
+Ideally, it should show a Scatter Chart.
 However, if you see some other kind of chart, go to step 6.

 - From the chart options that you see, select the “Scatter chart”.
 It should be visible under either the “Suggested” or the “Other” category.